 - Include Dust Port: The benchtop band saw included a 2-1/2in standard diameter dust port that can accept a vacuum hose (not included) to help minimize dust and debris around the work space.

-- Blade Design: Two-wheel design accommodates a 59-1/2 in. long blade, 1/8 in. to 3/8 in. wide.
+- Blade Design: Two-wheel design, with a 59-1/2 in. long * 1/4-inch-wide blade, Support blades from 1/8 in. to 3/8 in. wide.
 Rapid set blade tensioning system can quickly replace the blade.

-- Warranty: Our stationary band saw Included a 1/4-inch-wide blade, and a miter gauge.
-We guarantee this product to be free from defects in materials and workmanship 90 days from the date of purchase and 1 year limited warranty.
+- WARRANTY - We guarantee this product to be free from defects in materials and workmanship 30 days from the date of purchase.
 Our support team is on standby for YOU.